 Names should be easy to pronounce, spell and write.
-They shall not exceed more than three (3) words including the generic for a topographical feature; two (2) words including the road type for roads; and one (1) word for localities.
+They shall not exceed more than three (3) words including the generic for a topographical feature; three (3) words including the road type for roads; and one (1) word for localities.
 Names used for roads and localities should be short.
+All name submissions should include pronunciation.